Homework 1

 The exercise in this question will be very similar to the last one, except the dependent variable will be binary.

-- Estimate a model that explains female employment status.
-Again, you may choose which variables you would like to use in the model, but you may not use the woman’s wages as an explanatory variable.
+1. Estimate a model that explains female employment status.
+Again, you may choose which variables you would like to use in the model, but this time you may not use the woman’s wages as an explanatory variable.
 For each variable you choose to include in the model, provide a short rationale for why you believe it belongs, and the effect you anticipate it having on employment.
-(2 Points)
+(3 Points)

 Question 5